Esophageal Cancer Prevention

 Esophageal cancer occurs when cancer cells develop in your esophagus, the long tube that passes food from your throat to your stomach.
 Esophageal cancer often begins in the cells that form the lining of your esophagus.
 Although the cancer can occur anywhere within your esophagus, it’s more common in the United States for it to appear in the lower portion, where the esophagus connects to the stomach.
 Also, more men get esophageal cancer than women.

 There are two main types of esophageal cancer: squamous cell carcinoma and adenocarcinoma.
 Cancer that develops from squamous cells can appear along your entire esophagus.
 Adenocarcinoma cancer develops from gland cells that replace damaged squamous cells in your lower esophagus.
 Most likely, the damage was caused by exposure to too much stomach acid and chronic reflux is a risk factor for this condition.
 Screening with upper endoscopy when recommended in appropriate patients can be an important tool for esophageal cancer prevention.

 Why You May Need Esophageal Cancer Screening

 Gastroesophageal reflux disease (GERD), commonly known as heartburn, can have serious repercussions if it is chronic and untreated.
 GERD can lead to a host of medical issues including difficulty swallowing, Barrett’s esophagus (sometimes a pre-cancerous condition), ulcers and esophageal cancer.
 Esophageal cancer is the seventh leading cause of cancer death in the U.S. Patient’s with chronic reflux or other risk factors may need screening for barrett’s esophagus with an upper endoscopy by a gastroenterologist for full evaluation and treatment to rule out a more serious underlying condition.

-If you suffer from frequent heartburn and have any of these other symptoms, make an appointment to see Dr. Khodadadian in our Upper East Side or Midtown NYC gastroenterology office for an evaluation:
+If you suffer from frequent heartburn and have any of these other symptoms, make an appointment to see one of our doctors in our Upper East Side or Midtown NYC gastroenterology offices for an evaluation:

 - Chest pain